gadget78/Evernode-Deploy-Monitor/README.md

 This script cycles through your accounts and checks whether each account sent a heartbeat transaction in the last N (configurable) minutes.
-In cases where no heartbeat is found an alert is sent, two alert types can be confinured;
+In cases where no heartbeat is found an alert is sent, two alert types can be configured;
  - to a configured email address, where the alert email is repeated after N (configurable) minutes in case the down is not solved.
 A restore email is sent as soon as the issue is solved.
  - to a configured "uptime robot" / "uptime kuma", via a push URL monitor type